Office of Information Technology

 The makeup and annual goals of the IT Advisory Sub-Committees shall be updated by each IT Advisory Sub-Committee and submitted to the IT Advisory Committee for approval.
 These revisions will be completed as necessary to reflect changes in the University's academic, administrative, or technical environments, or applicable laws and regulations.

 On October 13, 2016, the Office of Information Technology conducted an IT Strategic Planning retreat moderated by Mr. Amir Dabirian, Vice President for Information Technology and CIO for California State University, Fullerton.
 Amir delivered a keynote presentation that discussed IT Trends, higher education IT priorities, and provided examples of what is possible if the campus puts its resources and efforts into developing a transformational IT environment that enables efficiencies, synergies, and innovation.

 As a result of the IT Strategic Planning retreat, we now have a preliminary list of University IT Strategic Goals aligned with G2G.
 The preliminary goals and strategies selected have broad institutional impacts and have buy-in from the campus constituents who attended the IT Planning Retreat.
 I will endeavor over the next 4 weeks to finalize these strategic goals and distribute the plan to the campus community.

 The following categories are what the campus selected as the 5-year UOG IT Strategic Goals:

 A list of proposed objectives for the above goals can be found in the two-page “Draft Information Technology Strategic Goals 2016-2020”.

 Håfa Adai Tritons!
-Here are some tips about allowing remote access to your computer.
+Here are some tips about how to keep your network secured at home.

-The Office of Information Technology will be hosting online training sessions open to all students, faculty, & staff to assist in the University transition to online classrooms and offices.
+To ensure you are prepared for the transition and adjustments of classes this semester, the Office of Information Technology will be hosting online training sessions open to all students, faculty, and staff.